danchoi/soywiki/README.markdown

 ## Exporting to HTML

 Want to share your wiki with non-Vim-users?
-You can export your wiki into a directory of html pages.
+You can export your wiki into a directory of HTML pages.
 Type `soywiki --html` from the root directory of your wiki.

+The HTML export feature just wraps your content in &lt;pre&gt; tags.

+Aside from WikiWords, SoyWiki uses no markup system whatsoever.
+You can write your content in whatever markup system you want, or no markup system at all.
+It's all plain text to SoyWiki.

+In the future, the HTML export feature may let you specify a markup system for rendering your content.
+Another possible feature is a Sinatra application that translates wiki pages into web pages upon request.

+If you want to contribute such features, please feel free to implement them and submit a pull request.

 ## Extra macros